BtheGit/raymarcher/README.md

 - [ ] Floor and ceiling textures.
 - [ ] Allow for placing textures on walls face by face
 - [ ] Add build system with typescript
+- [ ] WAD packs to instantiate the 'game' with.
+Including all textures and maps for now.
+Maps should be bundled with starting player location and direction and plane as well.

 ### Alternate fun ideas with raycasters:

 - A few dots running around shooting rays that get brighter where they intersect or illuminating bubbles flying around.
-- Try voxel terrain instead
+- Try voxel terrain instead (need height maps)

 ### Immediate bug fixes
 - ~~Enable wall slipping. it's impossible to slip along walls when you're right up against them.
 Perhaps a combination of creating an artifical limit to keep player from directly contacting wall as well as a calculation to move perpendicular at some velocity if you are not directly walking into a wall but at an angle.~~